golib/goenv/README.md

 prefer not to use shell integration, you may simply set the `GOENV_VERSION` variable yourself:

-    $ export GOENV_VERSION=jruby-1.7.1
+    $ export GOENV_VERSION=go1

 ### goenv versions

-Lists all Ruby versions known to goenv, and shows an asterisk next to the currently active version.
+Lists all installed Golang versions known to goenv, and shows an asterisk next to the currently active version.

     $ goenv versions
-      1.8.7-p352
-      1.9.2-p290
+      go1
+      1.2
-    * 1.9.3-p327 (set by /Users/sam/.goenv/version)
+    * 1.2.1 (set by /Users/mc/.goenv/version)
-      jruby-1.7.1
-      rbx-1.2.4
-      ree-1.8.7-2011.03

 ### goenv version

-Displays the currently active Ruby version, along with information on how it was set.
+Displays the currently active Golang version, along with information on how it was set.

     $ goenv version
-    1.8.7-p352 (set by /Volumes/37signals/basecamp/.go-version)
+    1.2.1 (set by /Volumes/golang/.go-version)

 ### goenv rehash

-Installs shims for all Ruby executables known to goenv (i.e., `~/.goenv/versions/*/bin/*`).
-Run this command after you install a new version of Ruby, or install a gem that provides commands.
+Installs shims for all Golang executables known to goenv (i.e., `~/.goenv/versions/*/bin/*`).
+Run this command after you install a new version of Golang, or install a program that provides commands.

     $ goenv rehash